Gilmerop/gilmerop/README.md

 🔧 **What I do:**
 - 🛠️ IT Support & Infrastructure
-- 📦 Self-hosting with Proxmox, Docker, and Linux
 - 🧠 Documenting and sharing technical knowledge
-- 🧰 Tools I enjoy: Bash, PowerShell, Git, Ansible
+- 💡 Tools I use regularly: Bash, PowerShell, Git

-📌 **Current focus:**
+🚀 **Currently learning and exploring:**
+- Self-hosting with Proxmox and VPN solutions
-- Exploring Linux deeply (Ubuntu-based distros)
+- Linux deeply (Ubuntu-based distros)
-- Improving IT workflows via scripting and automation
+- Scripting and workflow automation
-- Building my home server lab with Proxmox and VPNs
-- Learning about cybersecurity fundamentals
+- Cybersecurity fundamentals
+- Docker (just getting started!)

-🚀 **My repositories are my lab**
+🧪 **My repositories are my lab**
 This is where I document, build and test real-world solutions — both for work and personal growth.

 📬 **Let’s connect:**